bitnami/charts/bitnami/moodle/README.md

 ### Ingress TLS

-If your cluster allows automatic creation/retrieval of TLS certificates (e.g. [kube-lego](https://github.com/jetstack/kube-lego)), please refer to the documentation for that mechanism.
+If your cluster allows automatic creation/retrieval of TLS certificates, please refer to the documentation for that mechanism.

 To manually configure TLS, first create/retrieve a key & certificate pair for the address(es) you wish to protect.
 Then create a TLS secret (named `moodle-server-tls` in this example) in the namespace.
 Include the secret's name, along with the desired hostnames, in the Ingress TLS section of your custom `values.yaml` file: